Nikkei drops 2 pct after Fed; Softbank plunges

 The decline in the Nikkei was, however, more moderate than

-Wall Street, which slid 3 percent for its worst drop in a month
+the Wall Street, which slid 3 percent for its worst drop in a

 volume spiked in the last hour of trading.